-BioThrax O(Anthrax Vaccine Adsorbed).
-BioThrax is the only vaccine approved by the FDA for the prevention of anthrax disease.
+BioThrax \\ (Anthrax Vaccine Adsorbed).
+BioThrax is the only vaccine licensed by the FDA for the prevention of anthrax disease.
 Anthrax is a potentially fatal disease caused by the spore forming bacterium, Bacillus anthracis.
 Inhalational anthrax is the most lethal form of anthrax.
 Death due to inhalational anthrax infection often occurs within 24-36 hours of the onset of advanced respiratory complications.
 BioThrax is administered by intramuscular injection in a three dose primary series over an initial six-month period.
-The vaccine is protective after this dosing.
+The vaccine is protective after completion of this three dose primary series.
 After the primary series, two additional doses are given at 12 and 18 months, with booster doses annually thereafter.
 Our current contract with the Centers for Disease Control and Prevention, or CDC, an agency within the HHS, provides for the supply of up to 44.75 million doses of BioThrax into the Strategic National Stockpile, or SNS, over a five-year period ending in September 2016.
 The maximum amount that could be paid to us under this current contract is approximately \$1.25 billion, subject to availability of funding to the CDC and depending on the expiration dating of BioThrax delivered under the contract.
-As of December 31, 2013, \$704 million in funding has been committed, of which approximately \$479 million has been delivered, which represents approximately \$17.9 million doses.
+As of December 31, 2014, \$911 million in funding has been committed, of which approximately \$722 million has been delivered, which represents approximately 27 million doses.
 To date, the principal customer for BioThrax has been the U.S. government, specifically HHS (including CDC) and the U.S. Department of Defense, or DoD.

 We are continuing to identify and pursue opportunities to expand the market for BioThrax to foreign governments, non-governmental organizations and multinational companies (including transportation, critical infrastructure services and security companies), as well as health care providers (including hospitals and clinics).
-We are also working to expand the indications for BioThrax by adding a post-exposure prophylaxis, or PEP, indication to the BioThrax label.
-We plan to seek approval of BioThrax for the PEP indication administered in combination with antimicrobial therapy.
-With funding from a multi-year development contract with the Biological Advanced Research and Development Authority, or BARDA, an agency within HHS, we have completed enrollment and dosing in a pivotal, antibiotic noninterference study, and are currently compiling and reviewing data.
-We plan to use the data from this study, coupled with data from previously completed studies also funded by BARDA, to support the filing of a Supplemental Biologics License Application, or sBLA, with the FDA for marketing approval of BioThrax for the PEP indication.
+We are seeking to expand the BioThrax label to include a post-exposure prophylaxis, or PEP, indication for BioThrax administered in combination with antimicrobial therapy.
+With funding from a multi-year development contract with BARDA, an agency within HHS, we have completed the last licensure-enabling study in the PEP program, known as the antibiotic non-interference study, and have submitted the clinical study report to the FDA.
+Data from this study, coupled with data from previously completed studies also funded by BARDA, were used to support our supplemental Biologics License Application, or sBLA, for the PEP indication that we filed with the FDA in October 2014.
+Additionally, the FDA granted Orphan Drug designation to BioThrax for post-exposure prophylaxis of anthrax disease in April 2014.